WRMSRwasTaken/MCLBOT/README.md

 ## Installation / Selfhosting

-Tbe bot's default configuration is in the [settings.js](lib/settings.js) file, however it is not recommended to change settings there, as they might get overwritten on the next git pull.
+The bot's default configuration is in the [settings.js](lib/settings.js) file, however it is not recommended to change settings there, as they might get overwritten on the next git pull.
 To change settings, create a file named `.env` in the bot's root directory and place the overwritten parameters there, as seen in [the Twelve-Factor App](https://12factor.net/config) methodology.

 For example: To store your bot token, insert `bot.token=<token>` in that file.
 Or if you want to add a database password, add `database.password=<password>`.